 Making the case for Stihl’s premium BGA 200, it hit an impressive 21.3 Newtons with both the AP3000 backpack battery and the 6.3Ah AP300 battery pack.
 Between the performance level and the extended runtime a backpack battery offers, there’s little doubt this is the best cordless blower for performance-minded Pros.

-Then there’s EGO’s 650 CFM blower.
+EGO’s 650 CFM blower earns the brand a second mention in this list.
 With the 5.0Ah battery it comes with, we hit 20.3 Newtons.
 It was a little higher with a 7.5Ah battery.
 However, we held 23.2 Newtons with a fully charged 10.0Ah battery.
 Unless you have the backpack holster, we don’t recommend using this configuration because of the weight.
-However, that does make EGO’s 650 the most powerful battery-powered blower we’ve tested to date.
+However, that does make EGO’s 650 the second strongest cordless blower we’ve tested to date, sitting only behind… EGO.

 Quietest Cordless Leaf Blower